zukunft/zukunft.com/docs/llm/pending.md

 ## cleanup

+change the script that generates docs/code_functions_all.md and limit the length of each line

+add the check of the open_api specification to /test/test.php

 if the 'views tab' add after the view name a link to edit the view and make the view name a link to the view default page